-I love caring for guinea pigs and rabbits, either visiting them in their own home, or boarding them in mine.
+I love caring for guinea pigs and rabbits!
+I can either pet sit them in the comfort of their own home, or board them in mine.

-To ensure a high quality of service, I accept only 2-3 cages of boarders at a time.
+To ensure a high quality of service, I accept only a few boarders at a time.
 I can accommodate a small 2’x3′ version of a C&C cage set-up with fleece, or a Living World Deluxe Habitat.
 If you have a different set up, it would help me to know how big it is and to see a picture of it.

-The client must provide all pet supplies, including: cage, water bottle, bedding, bedding/litter scoop, fleece, puppy pads, plastic liner, fleece pouches, toys, play pen, medication, food, hay, treats, chewables like apple sticks, hides, fresh produce, brush, nail trimmers, etc..
+The client must provide all pet supplies, including: cage, water bottle, bedding, bedding/litter scoop, fleece, puppy pads, plastic liner, fleece pouches, toys, play pen, medication, food, hay, vitamin C supplement, treats, chewables like apple sticks, hides, fresh produce, brush, nail trimmers, etc..
 I strongly suggest bringing a generous supply of items like bedding, pellets, and hay to avoid incurring a concierge fee, as animals are unpredictable and in a new environment they may use more supplies than they would at home (and well, we all know what rabbits and guinea pigs are constantly doing).
 It is better to have more than to run out.
-If you should run out of something, I am happy to buy more for your rabbit/guinea pig, with a service fee.
+If you should run out of something, or are missing an essential item, I am happy to buy more for your rabbit/guinea pig, with a service fee.

 I generally tend to my boarders twice per day, in the early morning and evening.
 Boarding for guinea pigs/rabbits include: